 - advise on drafting your consent application

-- help if you need advice quickly (in less than 28 calendar days)
+- help if you need advice quickly (in less than 28 working days)

 - help if you need complex advice to meet a defined deadline

-Contact your SSSI adviser as soon as possible if you need advice quickly.
+Contact Natural England as soon as possible if you need advice quickly.

-You’re likely to benefit most from Natural England’s advice if you seek it before you submit your notice for consent.
+If you want Natural England’s advice you must ask for it before you submit your notice for consent.

 How much you might pay depends on: